serraict/dremio-mcp/docs/tools.md

 |                        | `GetMetricSchema`           | Returns metric labels and sample values                |
 |                        | `RunPromQL`                 | Executes Prometheus queries                            |

-## Usage Example
+## Usage (for testing)

+While the tools are invoked directly from the LLM, it provides a command-line interface for testing and debugging.
 Tools can be tested directly from the command line using the `dremio-mcp-server tools` commands:

 ### List Available Tools